Top Four Tips to Improve Remote Collaboration

 The Coordination Meeting: The coordination meeting is for projects that involve harmonization of multiple teams.
 In the case of remote coordination, the teams may be spread across multiple locations and sometimes in different countries.

-Unlike the daily standup, it is usually longer and less frequent (in this multi-national project, we met for an hour once per week), and includes a larger audience.
+Unlike the daily standup, it is usually longer and less frequent (in this multi-national project, we met for an hour, once per week), includes a larger audience, and often adds screen-sharing tools.
 We recommend that attendees submit topics for discussion to the meeting coordinator so that they can be added to a shared agenda.
-Whereas standup is done over the phone, the coordination meeting often adds screen-sharing tools.

 The coordination meeting has the same benefits as the standup listed above.
 In addition, it provides a routine time and forum for raising questions between different project groups and for identifying potential system-wide integration challenges.